Healthcare

 The 119 call: worked example

-You wake up at 2 AM, your roommate is having chest pain and difficulty breathing.
+You wake up at 2 AM and your roommate is having chest pain and difficulty breathing.

 1. Call 119 from your phone.
 "Ambulance please."